Retire in Spain

 What is it like to retire in Spain?

 "We love Salamanca.
 It is a university city, so there are lot's of young people.
 We don't own a car, so it's nice to live where we can walk everywhere.
 There's always something going on, plus the city is a Unesco World Heritage site so it's quite beautiful.
 The weather can be difficult in the summer though: high temps and no air-conditioning.
 There are cultural events and a vibrant night life.
-I am not aware of any expat community here," said one retiree in Salamanca.
+I am not aware of any expat community here," explained one retiree living in Salamanca.

 What advice do overseas retirees have for others considering retiring abroad?